Swiss National Day: Celebrations around the world

 Until 2013, the largest Swiss National Day event in the USA was organized and held annually by the Swiss Benevolent Society of New York.
 Usually held in Manhattan, the event draws thousands of Swiss, Swiss-Americans and Friends of Switzerland from around New York, New Jersey, Connecticut and Pennsylvania.
 The event was held at the group's former hospice in Mount Kisco, New York during the 1970s.

-Since, 2014 the event format has changed with the motto Back to the roots.
-It is a great family event again where one can enjoy everything ranging from Swiss sausages to Raclette, Swiss wine, bands, a DJ and kids' corner.
+Since 2014, the event format has changed with the motto Back to the roots.
+It is a great family event again where one can enjoy everything ranging from Swiss sausages to raclette, Swiss wine, bands, a DJ and kids' corner.
 Since 2014, the event has been organized by the Swiss Society of New York, the Swiss Benevolent Society of New York and the Consulate General of Switzerland in New York.

-Celebrations are also held in Washington, District of Columbia by the Swiss Club of Washington D.C. on the Swiss Embassy grounds, in Monterey County, California at the Swiss Rifle Club, at the Newark Swiss Park in the San Francisco Bay Area and in the Los Angeles suburb of Whittier in Swiss Park.
+Celebrations are also held in Washington, District of Columbia by the Swiss Club of Washington, D.C., on the Swiss Embassy grounds, in Monterey County, California at the Swiss Rifle Club, at the Newark Swiss Park in the San Francisco Bay Area and in the Los Angeles suburb of Whittier in Swiss Park.
 The Swiss Park celebration features Swiss cultural events and games, including a crossbow competition.

 In Britain it is also Yorkshire Day, celebrating the county of Yorkshire.
 Bettys and Taylors of Harrogate, founded in 1919 by a Swiss baker, celebrate both of these days in its 6 cafe-tearooms across Yorkshire.
-For the National celebration, a festival is usually held every year, two Saturdays before the actual 1 August date to allow an opportunity for Swiss families based in the UK to attend prior to the long August summer break.
-Typically Swiss National Day is held at University College London, organised by the Swiss National Day London Committee, an independent group of volunteers, with the support of the Swiss Embassy London and other Swiss clubs such as City Swiss Club, New Helvetic Society and Unione Ticinese.
+For the National celebration, Swiss societies across the UK celebrate typically two Saturdays before the actual 1 August date to allow an opportunity for Swiss families based in the UK to attend prior to the long August summer break.
+In London Swiss National Day is held in Richmond, organised by the Swiss National Day London Committee, an independent group of volunteers, with the support of the Swiss Embassy London and Swiss clubs New Helvetic Society and Unione Ticinese.

 Mont Sutton Quebec hosts one of the largest Swiss National Day celebrations outside Switzerland.
 Each year, it features one canton, with food and products from that canton.